Erdut: Population

 According to the 2011 census, the municipality has a population is 7,308.
 The municipal population consists of Serbs (55,56%), Croats (37,96%) and Hungarians (5,06%).

 There are 4 settlements in municipality:

 Religion

 Dalj is seat of the Eparchy of Osječko polje and Baranja of the Serbian Orthodox Church.

 Politics

 Joint Council of Municipalities

 The Municipality of Erdut is one of seven Serb majority member municipalities within the Joint Council of Municipalities, inter-municipal sui generis organization of ethnic Serb community in eastern Croatia established on the basis of Erdut Agreement.
 As Serb community constitute majority of the population of the municipality it is represented by 2 delegated Councillors at the Assembly of the Joint Council of Municipalities, double the number of Councilors to the number from Serb minority municipalities in Eastern Croatia.

-Municipality government
+Municipal government

 The municipality assembly is composed of 13 representatives.
 As of 2021, the member parties are:

+Minority councils

+Directly elected minority councils and representatives are tasked with consulting the local or regional authorities, advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Hungarians and Serbs of Croatia each fulfilled legal requirements to elect 10 members municipal minority councils of the Erdut Municipality.